The nonlinear estimates on quantum Besov spaces

 and its integral form is

 where $F$ is a real-valued Borel function.
-We say $u$ is a {\it strong solution} if $u$ satisfies \eqref{Allen Cahn} and $\partial_t u$ exists in the Fr{\'e}chet sense and a {\it mild solution} of \eqref{Allen Cahn} if $u$ satisfies \eqref{integral AC}.
-The well-posedness theory of Allen-Cahn equations is crucial within the classical theory of PDEs, as these equations encompass many well-known nonlinear parabolic equations, such as the Navier-Stokes equations.
-In particular, for their well-posedness on Besov spaces, Miao and Zhang \cite{MZ2004} considered the well-posedness of more general semilinear parabolic equation in Besov space $B_{p,2}^s(\bR^d)$ with $s\ge \frac dp,1<p<\infty,$ where $F=F(u)$ (Allen-Cahn equation) or $m(D)F(u)$ with some homogeneous pseudodifferential operator $m(D),$ such as $\mathbb P\di(u\otimes u)$ (Navier-Stokes equation) and $(\vec{a}\cdot \di)(|u|^\alpha u)$ (convection-diffusion equation).
-In this article, we aim to explore the well-posedness of the noncommutative Allen-Cahn equation in $B_{p,2}^s(\rd)$ in the case $s>\frac dp,1<p<\infty$.
+We say that $u$ is a {\it strong solution} if $u$ satisfies \eqref{Allen Cahn} and $\partial_t u$ exists in the Fr{\'e}chet sense and a {\it mild solution} of \eqref{Allen Cahn} if $u$ satisfies \eqref{integral AC}.
+The well-posedness theory of Allen-Cahn equations is crucial within the classical theory of PDEs, since this class of equations includes many well-known nonlinear parabolic equations.
+In particular, for their well-posedness on Besov spaces, Miao and Zhang \cite{MZ2004} considered the well-posedness of more general semilinear parabolic equation in the Besov space $B_{p,2}^s(\bR^d)$ with $s\ge \frac dp,1<p<\infty,$ where $F=F(u)$ (Allen-Cahn equation) or $m(D)F(u)$ with some homogeneous pseudodifferential operator $m(D),$ such as $\mathbb P\di(u\otimes u)$ (Navier-Stokes equation) and $(\vec{a}\cdot \di)(|u|^\alpha u)$ (convection-diffusion equation).
+In this article, we aim to investigate the well-posedness of the noncommutative Allen-Cahn equation in $B_{p,2}^s(\rd)$ in the case $s>\frac dp,1<p<\infty$.